BetonQuest/BetonQuest/docs/Participate/Process/Maintaining-the-Changelog.md

     ```MD
     Added:
-      - event `teleport` allows teleportation of players
+      - action `teleport` allows teleportation of players
-      - Citizens event `movenpc` makes it possible to let a NPC walk to a specific location
+      - Citizens action `movenpc` makes it possible to let a NPC walk to a specific location
     ```

 ??? info "Changed"
     Give qualified information that indicates what the user may have to be aware of.
-    Do not write `event x has now argument y` - that is a new feature and belongs to `Added`.
+    Do not write `action x has now argument y` - that is a new feature and belongs to `Added`.
 Only add to this section if there are changed _behaviours_.

      ```MD
      Changed:
-       - event `teleport` now first checks if another plugin canceled the event
+       - action `teleport` now first checks if another plugin canceled the action
        - german translations have been updated
      ```